 A couple of bowls are useful for mixing stuff in, serving fruit or popcorn in and so on.
 If you are smart you will select some that you can use in the microwave.
 Some glass/ pyrex bowls often have measuring graduations too.

-I measure out the quantity of rice or pasta that I intend to cook by volume, so a measuring jug proves very handy.
+I measure out the quantity of rice or pasta that I intend to cook using volume, so a measuring jug proves very handy.
 I also use it to fill the coffee maker with water.
 It is used so often that it seldom leaves the draining board.

 Something like 90% of cutting jobs in my kitchen are done by my Chinese cleaver.
 If I am using another knife it generally means the cleaver is in the wash.
 Unlike the western cleaver the Chinese model has a full bevel and a relatively thin blade.
 This type is sometimes called a vegetable cleaver but you can use it on anything you might wish to eat.
 As well as chopping it can also be used for slicing, dicing and all sorts of fine cutting too.
 Best place to get one is a Chinese supermarket, preferably one in a Chinatown district.

 I have yet to cook anything the Chinese cleaver could not cut.
-Should such a situation occur I have a Buck Ax in the kitchen too.
+Should such a situation occur, I have a Buck Ax in the kitchen too.
 The back of this gets uses as a hammer to break up frozen veg.

-Chopping Boards or Mats.
+Chopping Boards or Mats

 Have at least one, and have it of a type that is easily washable.
 Use it to cut your veg before your move onto the meat or fish or use a different one for each.
 If you want to have different boards for meat, vegetables and bread have them different colours.

 The other knife I use a lot is a “bird’s beak” paring knife.
 These are also called “shaping knives” or “peeling knives”.
-This can be used for the jobs that a cleaver is not really suited for.
+This can be used for most of the jobs that a cleaver is not really suited for.
 Mine came with a knife block set.
 Its hooked blade is very useful for opening packaging.
 I brought the knife block set to stop a certain “guest” abusing my boning knife.

 Modern packaging means that the scissors get used a lot too.
-I ended up putting a screw hook to hang them by inside the kitchen drawer so I could easily locate them.
+I ended up putting a screw hook to hang them from inside the kitchen drawer so I could easily locate them.
 Some lists of kitchen equipment have kitchen shears, which are presumably used for food preparation.
 Never used or owned these.
 The scissors or cleaver should serve.

 There is one in the knife block set.
 Before I had that I usually used the cleaver.